This Omega 2416 came in a batch of watches to look at. It didn’t run, it was dirty and the crystal was in a terrible shape.

 This Omega De Ville is a front loader.
 That means that the movement with the dial and hands need to be lifted from the front.
 In order to do that, I first have to remove the case back.

 You’ve found an interesting vintage Omega watch.
-Perhaps on Ebay or another auction site or even at a yard sale.
-How to check the authenticity of an Omega watch?
-Or in other words: how to spot a fake Omega?
+Perhaps on eBay or another auction site or even at a yard sale.

 - Dial and hands